 When evaluating the best cast iron frying pan, several factors come into play beyond just the material itself.
 The ideal pan balances weight, handle design, seasoning quality, and versatility.
 A good pan shouldn’t be too heavy to handle, but substantial enough to retain heat effectively.
 The handle should offer a comfortable grip and remain cool enough to touch, or at least be designed for use with a mitt or cover.
 Initial seasoning is also crucial; while all cast iron improves with use, a well-pre-seasoned pan offers a great head start.

-“A truly great cast iron pan isn’t just a cooking tool; it’s an investment in countless delicious meals and a testament to enduring quality,” says Chef Marcus Thorne, a renowned culinary historian.
+“A truly great cast iron pan isn’t just a cooking tool; it’s an investment in countless delicious meals and a shows enduring quality,” says Chef Marcus Thorne, a renowned culinary historian.

 Exploring Different Types of Cast Iron Frying Pans